Updated: June 9, 2026

 Advantages of Retiring in Portugal

-A Peaceful lifestyle
+A peaceful lifestyle

 Portugal is currently the seventh safest country in the world according to the 2025 Global Peace Index.
 It offers a stable socio-economic and political environment, ensuring a location fit for a peaceful retirement.
 English is also widely spoken in the major cities and regions, making it easier for foreigners to adapt without the pressure of learning a new language before relocating.